andyruwruw/andyruwruw/README.md

 <p></p>

 <h1>
-  i'm a frontend intern at chess.com ♟️
+  i was a frontend intern at chess.com ♟️
 </h1>

 <p align="center">